According to a recent study, the average professional receives about 121 emails per day.

 - “I noticed you on [Facebook/social group].
 Can we connect?”

 - “Would like to connect– 5 minutes at [local coffee shop]?”

 - “Your comments on [social post] were insightful/inspiring”

 What if you don’t have a mutual connection of any kind?

-That’s the position in which most of us find ourselves, whether reaching out to expand your network or scheduling demos for your product.
+That’s the position in which most of us find ourselves, whether reaching out to expand your network, sending a prospecting email, or scheduling demos for your product.

 In that case, there’s another way to make your cold email subject lines more personal than just adding their first name: relevance.

 When to use it: